Historical comet observations in China: Halley's Comet

-Chinese observations of Halley's Comet are of especial importance to astronomers because of the important place this comet had in their growing understanding of them.
+Chinese observations of Halley's Comet are of special importance to astronomers because of the important place this comet had in their growing understanding of them.
 The earliest confirmed sighting was in 240 BC (in the Records of the Grand Historian)—with a continuous record after 164 BC.
 A comet observed in 467 BC may have been Halley, but there is insufficient information to be sure.
 The most accurate records of Halley begin in 12 BC.

 In 1843 engineer and sinologist Édouard Biot translated Chinese records of comets.
 Astronomer John Russell Hind observed that past apparitions of Halley back to 12 BC in most cases could be matched to these Chinese records.

 A computer calculation of the past orbits of Halley using numerical integration could not continue past 837 AD because a very close approach to Earth made calculation of orbits prior to that too inaccurate.
 The researchers had started with accurate European measurements from 1759, 1682 and 1607 AD and calculated backwards.
 However, no accurate European records exist for 837 AD so the researchers looked to Chinese records.
 From these they obtained a good estimate of the perihelion of Halley for that year.
 They used that, together with perihelions found from Chinese data for 374 and 141 AD, to provide constraints for their calculation.
 They were finally able to calculate the orbits of Halley back to 1404 BC.

 Studies of historical changes in brightness of Halley's Comet have also been carried out using ancient Chinese data.
 There has been no regular recording of the brightness of Halley in the West prior to the 1910 apparition.
 The Chinese records, on the other hand, are almost complete from 12 BC to 1835 AD.